-According to LIMRA in 2013, over 80% of consumers said that they would use the Internet to purchase life insurance, though that does not mean that they would not prefer some interaction when it came to answering questions and concerns.
-Most will use the Internet as a starting point to research materials and then begin to think about their options.
+A recent study revealed that more than 80% of consumers said they’d use the internet to purchase life insurance, but they also say that doesn’t mean they wish to avoid direct, personal interaction when it comes to answering questions and addressing other concerns.
+Most respondents to the LIMRA study said that while they will use the internet as a starting point to research materials and then begin to think about their options, they also want a personal touch involved in the process.

 According to many studies, it is important for most to understand the intricacies of the policy and this is defined as more important than cost.
 Whole life, term, guaranteed benefits; all of this terminology can be confusing and as customers view a variety of insurance websites, sometimes they become disillusioned by too many choices.
 This is why speaking to a life insurance agent or broker is important to help you.